top of page

 Grinds of white pepper

-To make the labneh yogurt cheese place the muslin flat into a bowl, with the edges draped outside the bowl.
-Spoon the yogurt on top and gather up the corners of the muslin to create a bag.
-Tie it up with a piece of string and either hang in over a bowl or the sink or in a strainer placed over a bowl, where it will gradually drain, ferment further, and thicken.
-Allow it to strain for about 3 hours at room temperature.
-The yogurt will develop into a spreadable, dense probiotic cheese with the consistency of cream cheese.
+• To make labneh yogurt cheese strain the yogurt: Line a medium bowl with a 2-foot square of unbleached muslin, allowing the edges to drape outside the bowl.
+Spoon the yogurt over the muslin.
+Gather the corners of the muslin to create a bag.
+Tie the bag with a 2-foot length of string and hang it in a strainer placed over a bowl.
+Refrigerate it for 3 hours, during which it will ripen in flavor and thicken into a spreadable probiotic cheese with the consistency of cream cheese.

-Preheat the oven to 375°F. Lay the quartered red peppers on a large rimless cookie sheet lined with parchment.
-Peel off the loose papery skins of the garlic head and place it also on the sheet.
-Roast for 35 to 40 minutes or until the peppers are soft and collapsing and tinged on their cut edges.
-Break off half the garlic head into cloves and peel them.
-Reserve the rest of the garlic for another dish.
+• To roast the quartered peppers, lay them on 2 or more cookie sheets, lined with parchment paper.
+Remove the loose papery skins of the garlic head and place it also on the sheet as well.
+Roast for 35 to 40 minutes or until the peppers begin to collapse and brown on their cut edges.
+Break off half the garlic head into cloves, peel, and reserve them for step 6.
+Use the rest of the roasted garlic for another dish.

-Heat a skillet over a medium flame for 2 minutes.
+• Heat a large skillet over medium heat for 2 minutes.
 Dry sauté the onions for a few minutes, stirring.
 They will release water and begin to caramelize and darken the pan.
 Deglaze the pan with just enough broth to scrape up the adhered sugars from the pan.
-Stir in the garlic and basil and cook for 2 minutes.
-Cool.
+Stir in the minced raw garlic and basil.
+Cook for 2 minutes and allow it to cool.

-Steam the kale until tender, about 10 minutes.
-Toss in a high-speed blender with the peeled roasted garlic cloves, 1 tablespoon nutritional yeast, 2 teaspoons of miso, and a few grinds of black pepper.
+• Steam the kale until tender, about 10 minutes.
+Toss in a high-speed blender with the peeled roasted garlic cloves, 1 tablespoon of nutritional yeast, shiro miso to taste, and a few grinds of black pepper.
 Add just enough of the steaming water to facilitate blending and run on high for a minute.
-The puréed sauce should be smooth, dense, and spreadable.
-Taste to correct the seasonings.
+The puréed green sauce should be smooth, dense, and spreadable.
+Taste to correct the seasonings as you prefer.

-Using a mandolin, slice the eggplant lengthwise into 3/8” slices.
-Slice the zucchini and yellow squash into 1/8” slices.
+• Using a mandolin, slice the eggplant lengthwise into 3/8-inch slices.
+Slice the zucchini and yellow squash into 1/8-inch slices.
 Steam them separately for 5 to 6 minutes, just until they become pliant and easy to roll up.
 Transfer immediately to plates and once cool, cover each with plastic wrap to stay moist.

-To make the rosé sauce, transfer 1 cup of the cooked pepper sauce to a high-speed blender.
-Add the soy milk, 2 teaspoons nutritional yeast, and 2 teaspoons of miso, and a grind or two of white pepper.
-Run on high to purée into a smooth, rich sauce.
-Taste to correct seasonings as you like.
+• To make the orange pepper sauce, transfer the roasted orange peppers to a high-speed blender.
+Add the remaining sautéed onion-garlic mix.
+Add the soy milk, 2 teaspoons nutritional yeast, and a grind or two of white pepper, and 2 to 3 teaspoons of shiro miso.
+Run on high to purée into a smooth, rich orange pepper sauce.
+Taste and correct the seasonings as you like.

-Spoon a small mound of labneh, about 2 teaspoons on one edge and gently roll up the eggplant.
-Transfer the involtino to rest on top of the chunky pepper sauce in the casserole.
-Repeat for the remaining slabs of eggplant, squashes, and labneh.
+• Spoon about 2 teaspoons of the soy labneh on the lower end of the eggplant-squash slabs and gently roll them up.
+Transfer the involtino atop the chunky red pepper sauce in the casserole.
+Repeat this process with the remaining slabs of eggplant, green sauce, squashes, and labneh.

-Pour the rosé sauce liberally over only the involtini, leaving the circle of chunky pepper sauce in the center of the pan untouched.
+• Pour the orange pepper sauce liberally over only the involtini, leaving the circle of chunky pepper sauce in the center of the pan untouched.
 Sprinkle the involtini with breadcrumbs.

-Bake in a preheated 375°F oven, covered, for 30 minutes.
-The involtini and sauces will swell in the pan and become melt-in-your-mouth tender and fragrant.
-Serve hot out of the oven on heated plates, with a slice or two of a crusty artisanal whole grain bread.
+• Cover the casserole and bake for 30 minutes.
+The involtini and sauces will swell in the pan, become fragrant, with a melt-in-your-mouth texture.
+Serve hot out of the oven on warm plates with slices of a good crusty 100% whole grain bread to sop up the sauces.

 Eggplant Involtini